Keep It Cool: Eco-Friendly Ways to Stay Comfortable at Home

 • Sun block: Exterior awnings and trees keep solar heat from direct contact with windows and roofs.

-• No more greenhouse: Install reflective film, sunscreen-fabric curtains, or roller shades.
+• No more greenhouse effect: Install reflective film on your window panes, or use sunscreen-fabric curtains or roller shades, to block rays.
 If you’re investing in new windows, choose panes with a low solar heat gain coefficient (SHGC).

 1. Is there an attic that can be insulated?
 How much existing insulation is there?
 How well is it insulated?